Skip to main content

 What do you need to do?

-• Carrier screening for patient and partner:
+• Carrier screening for the pregnant woman and the biological father:

-• A record of discussion form, or another appropriate local consent form, is required for testing.
+• A completed record of discussion form, or an alternative local consent form, will be required by the laboratory to process the sample.

 • Information about patient eligibility and test indications was correct at the time of writing.
 When requesting a test, please refer to the National Genomic Test Directory to confirm the right test for your patient.